seletz/infra-podman-quadlet-test/docs/00-preparation.md

 > [!Note]
 > The symlinks above need to be valid in the **GUEST** system, and they have
 > been created in the guest.
 That's why they point to `/home/db/...`

+### Cockpit

+Cockpit is a WEB UI for server management.
+The `rocky.yaml` installs and enables it.
+The `9090` port for cockpit is forwarded to the host.
+Access cockpit as https://localhost:9090

+> [!Note]
+> LIMA does NOT set a password for your user.
+If you want to use cockpit,
+> set a password, e.g. `sudo passwd <<username>>`.